Surface acoustic wave driven acoustic spin splitter in d-wave altermagnetic thin films

 We consider an altermagnetic thin film where the N\'{e}el vector is in the plane and perpendicular to the SAW propagation direction, as has recently been achieved in \ch{RuO2} thin films \cite{liaoSeparationInverseAltermagnetic2024}.
 The spin-split altermagnetic band structure will then support a spin current along the film normal, polarized along the direction of the N\'{e}el vector.
 To detect the spin current, we propose to use a thin heavy metal layer on top of the altermagnetic film, which will generate a longitudinal charge current through the inverse spin Hall effect \cite{sinovaSpinHallEffects2015,kawadaAcousticSpinHall2021}.

 Different types of SAWs can be excited, which have different non-zero components of the stress tensor $u_{\alpha\beta}$, and which either generate piezoelectric fields or not---depending on the substrate used.
 To illustrate the versatility of SAWs, we consider here a Bluestein-Gulyaev (BG) SAW \cite{bleusteinNewSurfaceWave1968,gulyaevElectroacousticSurfaceWaves1969}, a piezoelectric variation of a shear horizontal wave, excited with frequency $\omega$ and propagating with a wave vector $\bm q$ in the plane.
-A BG SAW has only non-zero displacement along $y$, given by $u_y=u_0 e^{-|z|/\lambda_q}e^{i(qx-\omega t)}$, generating a piezoelectric potential $\phi = c_{\mathrm{PZ}}u_0 e^{-|z|/q}e^{i(qx-\omega t)}$.
+A BG SAW has only non-zero displacement along $y$, given by $u_y=u_0 e^{-|z|/\lambda_q}e^{i(qx-\omega t)}$, generating a piezoelectric potential $\phi = c_{\mathrm{PZ}}u_0 e^{-|z|q}e^{i(qx-\omega t)}$.
 Here $u_0$ is the displacement amplitude, $c_{\mathrm{PZ}}$ is a proportionality constant and $\lambda_q$ is the deformation decay length.
 We give further details in Sec.~VII in the SM \cite{Note1}.
 This SAW thus generates an in-plane piezoelectric field $E=-\partial_x \phi$ along $x$ and the only non-zero components of the stress tensor are $u_{xy}$ and $u_{yz}$.
 This allows a BG SAW to acoustically induce magnonic (through the lattice deformation) and electronic (through the piezoelectric field) transverse spin currents.
-We note however that the mechanism considered here is general, and can also be implemented with other types of SAWs, such as Rayleigh waves \cite{dreherSurfaceAcousticWave2012}.
+We note however that the mechanism considered here is general, and can also be implemented with other types of SAWs, such as Rayleigh waves \cite{dreherSurfaceAcousticWave2012}, which we also expect to be able to drive spin splitter effects.

 \textit{Formalism. } We assume a $d$-wave altermagnet, oriented such that its altermagnetic splitting is in the $xz$-plane and write its low-energy electron dispersion as

 where $m^*$ is the effective electron mass and $\alpha$ is the altermagnetic band splitting parameter.
 The magnon low-energy dispersion follows a similar structure,